uniqueluck/-Intelligent-EBS-Volume-Optimization/README.md

-# 📦 Intelligent EBS Volume Optimization (AWS Lambda + Step Functions)
+# 📦 Intelligent EBS Volume Optimization Using Lambda, CloudWatch, SNS, DynamoDB & Step Functions

+🏆 **Objective**
+Build a serverless automation pipeline that intelligently monitors EBS volumes, identifies gp2 volumes, and converts them to gp3, with full logging, alerting, and audit trail.
+This project reinforces knowledge of event-driven architecture, monitoring, notifications, data logging, and state orchestration.

 📢 **Why & Where to Use This Project?**